mlr-org/mlr3extralearners/paper/paper.md

 # Summary

-The [`mlr3extralearners`](https://mlr3extralearners.mlr-org.com/) [`R`](https://www.r-project.org/) [@R] package is a community-driven package that integrates external machine learning algorithms into the [`mlr3`](https://mlr3.mlr-org.com/) [@mlr3] ecosystem.
+The [`mlr3extralearners`](https://mlr3extralearners.mlr-org.com/) [`R`](https://www.r-project.org/) [@R] package is a community-driven package that integrates external machine learning algorithms into the [`mlr3`](https://mlr3.mlr-org.com/) [@Lang2019] ecosystem.
 The `mlr3` ecosystem is a versatile toolbox for machine learning in `R` and is targeted towards both practitioners and researchers [@Bischl2024].
-At its core, the package provides a standardized interface for machine learning and connects many R packages implementing machine learning algorithms into a unified framework.
+At its core, the `mlr3extralearners` package provides a standardized interface for machine learning and connects many R packages implementing machine learning algorithms into a unified framework.
-The `mlr3extralearners` package currently wraps 85 different learning algorithms from many different R packages, making these methods immediately accessible to `mlr3` users.
+The package currently wraps **85 different learning algorithms** from many different R packages, for tasks such as classification, regression, and survival analysis.
+This enables `mlr3` users to seamlessly access and utilize these learners directly within their workflows.
-An overview of all `mlr3` learners, including those from `mlr3extralearners`, is given in the [mlr3 website](https://mlr3learners.mlr-org.com/).
+An overview of all `mlr3` learners, including those from `mlr3extralearners`, is available on the [mlr3 website](https://mlr-org.com/learners.html).

-Furthermore, the package also allows `mlr3` users and package developers to easily add their own learners to the ecosystem.
+Beyond accessibility, `mlr3extralearners` also allows `mlr3` users and package developers to easily add their own learners to the ecosystem.
-In addition to making these learners available to `mlr3` users, integrating learners into `mlr3extralearners` also annotates them with extensive metadata about their parameter space, predict types and other capabilities.
+This enriches each learner with extensive metadata about its parameter space, prediction types, and other key attributes.
-Furthermore, `mlr3extralearners` verifies the correctness of learners by regularly running sanity checks on the learner, as well as verifying that the parameter space is up to date with the latest version of the package implementing the algorithm.
+Furthermore, `mlr3extralearners` includes robust mechanisms for quality assurance, such as regular sanity checks and verification tests that ensure learner parameters are consistent and up-to-date with the latest versions of their underlying R packages.
 In order to allow the package to also include learners that are not available on `CRAN`, the package is hosted on the [`mlr` R-universe](https://mlr-org.r-universe.dev/).

 - Comparison with other packages: